Alternatives to Toptal for Hiring Developers (2026)

 Turing

-Who it is best for: Fast AI-matched developer placements
+Who it's best for: Fast AI-matched developer placements

 Turing uses AI-driven matching to connect companies with remote developers from a global talent pool.
 Their platform automates much of the vetting, matching, and onboarding process, which means faster time-to-hire than Toptal's more manual approach.
-They have a large developer network spanning 150+ countries.
+They've got a large developer network spanning 150+ countries.

 The automation cuts both ways.
 You get speed, but the matching can feel less personal than working with a dedicated account manager who knows your team.
-Turing works well for companies that need to fill individual roles quickly and are comfortable with a platform-driven experience.
+Turing works well if you need to fill individual roles quickly and you're comfortable with a platform-driven experience.

 Pricing: $30-80/hr